holdings420/Preservingbiologicalmass/README.md

 ## Simple Recipe
 - Fruit
-- Sweetener (Carbohydrate or Protein)(Honey, Stevia, Erythritol, Allulose, Aspartame, AceK, Sucralose, Sugar, Glucose, Fructose, Brazzein, etc)
+- Sweetener (Carbohydrate or Protein)(Honey or Stevia or Erythritol or Allulose or Aspartame or AceK or Sucralose or Sugar or Glucose or Fructose or Brazzein, etc)
-- Acidifier (Lemon,Citric Acid)
+- Acidifier (Lemon,Citric Acid, Organic Acids, Common Fruit Acids)
 - Freeze Dried Fruit
 - Optional Preservatives(Benzoate Salts, Sorbate Salts)